richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 ### Artificially Narrow Pipes

 One of the benefits in working 64 bits at a time is reducing the number of load instructions required to scan the input.
-This can be seen from the normalised instruction counts from the [benchmark data](https://github.com/richardstartin/runtime-benchmarks/blob/master/findbyte-perfnorm.csv) (slicing on the 128 inputs case because it doesn't make any difference):
+This corroborates with the normalised instruction counts from the [benchmark data](https://github.com/richardstartin/runtime-benchmarks/blob/master/findbyte-perfnorm.csv) (slicing on the 128 inputs case because it doesn't make any difference):

 | input size | 8 | 16 | 32 | 256 | 1024 |
 |--------------|---|----|----|-----|-------|
 | scan:instructions | 67.58 | 104.47 | 161.83 | 957.62 | 3575.40 |
 | swar:instructions | 65.23 | 101.78 | 138.01 | 532.02 | 1838.21 |

-There are various places in Netty where line feeds and various other bytes are searched for in buffers as part of codec implementations.
+There are various places in Netty, a popular networking library, where line feeds and various other bytes are searched for in buffers.
-For example, [here](https://github.com/netty/netty/blob/00afb19d7a37de21b35ce4f6cb3fa7f74809f2ab/common/src/main/java/io/netty/util/ByteProcessor.java#L29) is how indexes of line feeds are computed, which avoids bounds checks, but prevents the callback from being able to operate on several bytes at a time.
+For example, [here](https://github.com/netty/netty/blob/00afb19d7a37de21b35ce4f6cb3fa7f74809f2ab/common/src/main/java/io/netty/util/ByteProcessor.java#L29) is how Netty searches for line feeds, which avoids bounds checks, but prevents the callback from being able to operate on several bytes at a time.

 ```java
 /**